Creating a TPF and LCF¶

 Creating a LCF¶

-After we've made our TPF, we can extract the lightcurve using aperture photometry.
+After we've made our TPF, we can extract the lightcurve using aperture and/or PSF photometry.
+By default, the make_lc() function creates lightcurves using both methods.

-# Make LC (if we wanted to save this as a .fits file, we would set save=True)
+# Extract LC (if we wanted to save this as a .fits file, we would set save=True)

 target.make_lc()